corya14/ctfwriteups/alexctf_cr4.md

 ```

 ## Approach 4: Desperation
-I can't believe I didn't try this first, but I google'd parts of the problem.
+I can't believe I didn't try this first, but I Google'd parts of the problem.
 Maybe Fady chose a popular prime number?
 Who knows!
 Well anyways after a search of the hex modulus I found a [pastebin](http://pastebin.com/NmX7d271) posted by a mysterious _balbla_ with p and q:
 ```
 #!/usr/bin/python2
 import gmpy2